vittoriofortino84/EDTOX/README.md

 # 8. Validation of EDC scores with external data
 ## 8_1_Validation_VAM_scores_Eurion_External_set_compounds.R
-Validation of EDC scores with known chemicals from expert domain considered as EDC
+Validation of EDC scores with known chemicals from expert domain which are considered as EDC together with the compounds from DEDuCT list and the heatmap analysis and accuracy.

 ## 8_2_validation_with_disease_score.R
-Validation of EDC scores Using disease labels in CTD
+Validation of EDC scores Using disease labels in CTD with the class probabilty calculated from the compounds and the heatmap plot

 ## 8_3_Validation_with_ToxCast_mies.R
-Validation of EDC scores by repeating the pipeline with MIES from ToxCast
+Validation of EDC scores by repeating the pipeline with MIES from ToxCast and comparing the result with the class probabilities calculated from the  MIEs from CTD to infer the overall efficiency of the pipeline in toxicity prediction

 # Sensitivity and enrichment categorization analysis
 ## 8_4_dose_response_TG_GATEs_single.R
-Class probability vs low middle and high TG-GATEs
+Class probability vs low middle and high TG-GATEs are categorized in 4 patterns based on increase at different doses.
+ANOVA followed by Tukey post test are performed on the pathway activation scores at different doses for each pattern group and the

 ## 8_5_time_exposure_response_TG_GATEs_repeated.R
 Class probability vs 8,15,29 days TG-GATEs